-Air compressors pump in many ways, is the heart of an air compressor.
+Air compressor pumps in many ways, are the heart of an air compressor.
 This critical component is essential in helping an air compressor do its job in creating, storing, and providing pressurized air to your pneumatic tools and devices.

 This article will provide you with all the relevant information on air compressor pumps and some existing reader pump questions on this site.